 For wholesale distributors, careful spending is a top priority.
 It’s essential that businesses balance the expenses produced by their warehousing operations in order to make sure that they’re offset by monthly revenue.
 This is no easy task, but wholesale distribution software can simplify the process.
-It helps to track and optimize key details about inventory and its movements.
+It helps to track and optimize key details about inventory and its movements (a segment of the broader distribution software category).

 The best way for distributors to stay competitive is to have a clear window on stock (numbers in, quantities out, surplus, etc.).
 In order to compete with the rest of the market, your business needs to keep prices low enough to draw in customers.
 This is tricky, and requires a rigorous record of all products and their histories.